A Complete Business Development Machine

 There are many cases where steps M.01 through S.11 are all done by one person, but it may be more often true that multiple people are involved.
 A close look at who’s doing what may encourage some fresh thought regarding the compensation of those involved, making some changes and thereby motivating a greater and more creative attitude toward their sales related work.
 Compensating people for the value they add is a good business practice.
 There is evidence indicating that when a person’s value add is recognized by a combination of both a genuine compliment and money, morale and productivity tend to increase and stay healthy.

 Customer Relationship Management, Client Relationship Management, Contact Relationship Management are a few of the more common names behind the acronym CRM.
 There are many on the market today, some are sold individually and some may be a module of larger Enterprise Resource Planning system, (ERP).
 A CRM program is almost a must if an individual salesperson is to optimally manage their sales efforts.
 It is a bold statement to make, but I believe it is a must for a Sales Manager to manage and coach even one individual.
 The necessity grows with the size of the sales team.
 Most CRM systems work well for the purposes outlined above.
 They should be able to be customized so that the selling stages and the value of each step fit your business.
+The most basic aspects of CRM can be obtained from a disicplined use of Microsoft’s or Google’s (email, calander, & contact records).
+These three elements are at the core of CRM.

 CRM is a marvelous tool.
 It serves many uses; below is a short list: